tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/最佳实践/数据校验实践_intl_en.md

 The following uses the Python SDK as an example to demonstrate how to verify an object.
 The complete sample code is as follows.

 > The code is based on Python 2.7.
-For more information on how to use the Python SDK, see [Object Operations] for Python SDK.(https://intl.cloud.tencent.com/document/product/436/31546).
+For more information on how to use the Python SDK, see [Object Operations](https://intl.cloud.tencent.com/document/product/436/31546) for Python SDK..

 #### 1. Initial configuration